jdukat/vlcecho/README.md

 It's an initial implementation that just works "good enough" for me.

 ## Running the server
+Before running the server, edit the config.yaml:
+- Update allow_list for your clients
+- Generate password with:
+    echo -n '<password>' | sha256sum

-Recommend to run in tmux or similar environment.
+I recommend to run in tmux or similar environment.
 Just run:
     python3 src/main.py
+And may want to detach the tmux session and leave it running.